 A VR-first non-profit Furry convention held in June 2021.
 The event reported nearly 7,000 paid attendees, a difficult figure to achieve for many online events.

-Cade Diehm & Edward Anthony, The New Design Congress
+Cade Diehm & River Goblin, The New Design Congress

 With inherent challenges to unflattening, what we observe is the generative and accelerating continuation of flattened/flattening space in 24-7 temporalities: a time-space takes place.
 At the height of the accelerating pace of development in television and radio in the mid-20th century, Marshall McLuhan recognized the role of the cyclic media systems on the collective psyche: .
 This observation is intergenerational, cross-cultural, and feels especially relevant in an era of endless underpowered screens and platforms that drive and intense isolation.
 Further, our aesthetically flattening system encases and homogenizes our senses and social dynamics, pushing us toward a historical void, adding to our collective trauma.
 The perilous aesthetic flattening urges us to turn away from wishful thinking for amnesia and instead to witness and unfold what is being and yet to be revealed through flattening.
 We must take care of ourselves and one another to heal and to build new, spirited futures together.